What happens next? Information for kids about separation and divorce

 No matter what the living arrangements are, your parents are always your parents.

 When things work out

-Even when Jasmine was young, she always knew her schedule.
+Even when Malaika was young, she always knew her schedule.
 She liked to know where she was going to be and when she was going to be there.
-"When I was little, mom made me go to see my dad even though I wanted to stay with her.
-If she hadn’t made me do that, I wouldn’t know my dad, so I’m happy that she did that."
+"When I was little, my mom made sure I got to see my dad when the schedule said I should.
+If she hadn’t, I wouldn’t know my dad as well as I do, so I’m happy that she did that."